 During the sixth reporting period, the IMT conducted a review of OPD's actual practice of Task 39 and found OPD to be out of compliance.
 A complete discussion of our audit findings is included in our sixth status report.
-As mentioned in our last report, our review indicated that OPD was taking few proactive steps to ensure that non-reporting members/employees are detected, and seemed to have given little thought to how it would ensure that its members/employees comply with this requirement.
+As previously discussed, our review indicated that OPD was taking few proactive steps to ensure that non-reporting members/employees are detected, and seemed to have given little thought to how it would ensure that its members/employees comply with this requirement.
 We made several compliance recommendations that we encouraged OPD to consider.